I5UCC/VRCThumbParamsOSC/README.md

 - ***RightThumb***
 - ***LeftThumb***

-The mod will set these parameters with an integer from 0-4 representing the position of each thumb.
+The program will set these parameters with an integer from 0-4 representing the position of each thumb.

 | Value | Real Position |
 | ----- | ------------- |